genxapi/genxapi/docs/context.md

 1. **Specification** — OpenAPI documents live alongside the codebase or are fetched from remote sources.
 2. **Configuration** — `api-client-generatorrc.{json,ts}` declares clients, hooks, package metadata, and publishing rules.
-3. **Generation** — The CLI invokes Orval, Kubb, or additional executors to materialise SDKs into the template workspace.
+3. **Generation** — The CLI invokes engine adapters declared by the selected templates to materialise SDKs into the workspace.
 4. **Verification** — `diff` reports breaking changes; hooks perform additional validation.
 5. **Versioning & release** — Semantic version bumps are calculated, changelog notes prepared, Git commits and PRs created.
 6. **Publishing** — npm (public or private) and GitHub releases are issued; artefacts can then be consumed downstream.

-## Underlying generators
+## Templates and generators

-- **Orval** provides the default TypeScript template layer and CLI entry used by the orchestrator.
+- **TypeScript template (Orval)** — the default adapter ships in-repo, targeting TypeScript SDK generation.
-- **Kubb** can be enabled for language adapters such as Python, Go, or .NET.
+- **Language adapters (Kubb)** — optional packages expose Python, Go, .NET, and other stacks through the same orchestration flow.
-- **Additional engines**—any executable generator (OpenAPI Generator, Autorest, bespoke scripts) can be connected through hooks or adapters.
+- **Custom engines** — any executable generator (OpenAPI Generator, Autorest, bespoke code) can be plugged in via hooks or by extending the template folder.

-- The orchestrator treats every generator as a pluggable executor, so future support can be added without rewriting workflows.
+All templates are treated as pluggable executors, letting teams add or swap generators without changing the orchestration layer.

 ## Configuration model